Battlbox

 The Experience of Descent

-Ear Drum Rupture: As you descend, the pressure difference would quickly cause the air-filled cavities in your ears to collapse, leading to excruciating pain and potential hearing loss.
+- Ear Drum Rupture: As you descend, the pressure difference causes air-filled cavities in your ears to collapse, resulting in excruciating pain and hearing loss.

-Loss of Consciousness: Within seconds, the lack of breathable air would lead to unconsciousness, followed by death within a few minutes.
+- Loss of Consciousness: Within seconds, the lack of breathable air leads to unconsciousness, followed by death within minutes.

 The Reality of Survival Gear